Characters: God of War

-Dirty Coward: Mostly subverted, seeing as how he fights the biggest and baddest with little to no complaints.
-But a few rare moments of cowardice pop in and out.
+- Dirty Coward: Generally, no. But a few rare moments of cowardice pop in and out.
 His greatest moment being the circumstances that led him to swear his life to the War God.
-More obsessed with his reputation than his Spartan traditions, Kratos called upon Ares to bail him out when he was threatened by the Barbarian King and when blinded by rage, he will not hesitate to use dishonorable tactics to achieve his goals.
+More obsessed with his reputation than his Spartan traditions (which demanded soldiers to either win a battle or die honorably) Kratos called upon Ares to bail him out when he was threatened by the Barbarian King.
+This, of course, ruined his life.

-The Dreaded: His infamous reputation as the Ghost of Sparda.
+- The Dreaded: His infamous reputation as the Ghost of Sparta.
 On more than one occasion during the first game, the citizens of Athens are actually more terrified of him than of the monsters attacking them and prefer certain death to being saved by him.

 Anyway, I’m of the opinion that Kratos is a bit of an anomaly in the world of Macho Action Dudes, in that he is just a bottomless sieve of emotions.
 Like, usually action dudes have their moment of unrestrained rage at the end of the story to prove What A Badass Dude they can be, that Super Saiyan “You wouldn’t like me when I’m angry” moment where they let it all out.
 Kratos, on the other hand is like… perpetually exhaustingly angry.
 And when he runs out of angry, he’s sad.
 He’s just this constant torrent of unrestrained heart-on-his-sleeve emotional whiplash.
 He’s never the cocky, aloof, too-cool-for-school emotionally distant robot you expect to play in a macho action dude game, he just kind of exists in this cycle of getting all angried out and trying to kill himself until someone on the suicide watch crew can find him a new thing to be angry about.
 He’s the only game hero I can think of who’s like “Oh man, I checked everything off my to-do list and now I’m out of things to be mad at, I am so drained I think I’m going to kill myself now”.